Pauline Smith (artist): Art career

-She used antique black and white cameras to produce her mailart which she replaced with a modern colour camera in 1998, and colour photography became her main medium for a time, taking pictures that she said were "inspired by ancient monuments, cultures, myths and flint simulacra gathered on Brighton beach which also could have interested our ancient ancestors."
+She used antique black-and-white cameras to produce her mailart, until replacing those devices with a modern colour camera in 1998, and colour photography became her main medium for a time.
+She took pictures that she said were "inspired by ancient monuments, cultures, myths and flint simulacra gathered on Brighton beach which also could have interested our ancient ancestors."
 Extinctions was a series of 14 colour Xerox prints of inscribed photographs inspired by her interest in nature and animal forces.
 She created oil paintings from Second World War photographs and carved some ivory figures in order to undermine demand for the material.

 Personal life

 Astrology played an important part in her life and her art from the early 1980s.
-She was greatly affected by Richard Houck's book The Astrology of Death (1994) and later produced astrological charts analysing the death of Alexander Litvinenko in 2006 and the financial crisis of 2007–2008.
+She was greatly affected by Richard Houck's book The Astrology of Death (1994) and later produced astrological charts analysing the death of Alexander Litvinenko in 2006 and the 2008 financial crisis.

-She was often in ill-health and in 1990 was diagnosed with myalgic encephalomyelitis (ME) after having suffered periods of illness since the 1960s.
+She was often in ill health and in 1990 was diagnosed with myalgic encephalomyelitis after having suffered periods of illness since the 1960s.
 Those who knew her described her as deeply reserved.
 She never married.